 Places to go to in Nagpur: Places of Cultural Importance

-The temple attracts devotees from everywhere the country due to its association with the Ramayana.
-The best time to visit the places is during the month of November during which the temple conducts a fortnight long Kalidasa festival.
+The temple attracts devotees from everywhere in the country due to its association with the Ramayana.
+The best time to visit the places is during the month of November during which the temple conducts a fortnight-long Kalidasa festival.

 Location: Ramtek Village

 Modelled along the lines of a theme park, Ramdham is India’s largest cultural tourism park.
 It perfectly replicates the story of Ramayana with a couple of modern twists.
-The place also houses the most important “OM” within the world and has been featured within the Limca Book of Records also.
+The place also houses the most important “OM” in the world and has been featured in the Limca Book of Records also.